aragon/taiko-contracts/TEST_TREE.md

 │   └── Given the resolved owner is not listed
 │       ├── It should return a zero owner
-│       └── It should return a zero appointedWallet ├── When calling getEncryptionRecipients
+│       └── It should return a zero appointedWallet └── When calling getEncryptionRecipients
-│   ├── Given the encryption registry has no accounts │   │   ├── It returns an empty list, even with signers │   │   └── It returns an empty list, without signers │   └── Given the encryption registry has accounts
+    ├── Given the encryption registry has no accounts │   ├── It returns an empty list, even with signers │   └── It returns an empty list, without signers └── Given the encryption registry has accounts
-│       ├── Given no overlap between registry and signerList // Some are on the encryption registry only and some are on the signerList only
+        ├── Given no overlap between registry and signerList // Some are on the encryption registry only and some are on the signerList only
-│       │   └── It returns an empty list
+        │   └── It returns an empty list
-│       └── Given some addresses are registered everywhere │           ├── It returns a list containing the overlapping addresses │           ├── It the result has the correct resolved addresses // appointed wallets are present, not the owner │           ├── It result does not contain unregistered addresses │           ├── It result does not contain unlisted addresses │           └── It result does not contain non appointed addresses └── When calling supportsInterface
+        └── Given some addresses are registered everywhere ├── It returns a list containing the overlapping addresses ├── It the result has the correct resolved addresses // appointed wallets are present, not the owner ├── It result does not contain unregistered addresses ├── It result does not contain unlisted addresses └── It result does not contain non appointed addresses
-    ├── It does not support the empty interface
-    ├── It supports IERC165Upgradeable
-    ├── It supports IPlugin
-    ├── It supports IProposal
-    └── It supports IMultisig
 ```